DZBohan/GATK_CNV_singularity/README.md

 ### <h2 id="5.2">5.2 CNV analysis step</h2>

 You can do the main step with the two newly generated intermedia files.
-This step contains a Slurm script `gatk_cnv.slurm`, a config file `config_gatk_cnv.txt`, and a Python script `CNV_annotation_script.py`.
+This step contains a Slurm script `gatk_cnv.slurm`, a config file `config_gatk_cnv.txt`.

 Same as the preparation step, if you already had the GATK singularity image file `gatk.sif` in the scripts directory, you do not need to pull it again.